Twin to Twin Transfusion Syndrome (TTTS) Attorneys

 In sporadic cases, the placenta vessel connections do not dispense an even flow of blood exchange to the twins.
 In this event, one twin continually loses a portion of their blood supply, risking organ failure and malnutrition.

-The other twin typically has too much blood that could cause the heart to overwork and create fatal cardiac complications.
+The other twin typically has too much blood which could cause the heart to overwork and create fatal cardiac complications.

 What Causes TTTS in Identical Twins?